rust-fuzz/afl.rs/README.md

 ## Hints

 Before starting to fuzz, you should reconfigure your system for optimal performance and better crash detection.
-This can be done with `cargo-afl afl system-config`.
+This can be done with `cargo afl system-config`.
 But this subcommand requires root, so it uses sudo internally.
 Hence, you might need to enter your password.